 - Since 1999, Women’s Aid across Northern Ireland has given refuge to 16,425 women and 15,488 children and young people.

-- During the last 18 years Women’s Aid Federation Northern Ireland managed 370,758 calls to the 24 Hour Domestic Violence Helpline.
+- During the last 18 years Women’s Aid Federation Northern Ireland managed 370,758 calls to the 24 Hour domestic abuse Helpline.

-- Children experience domestic violence as witnesses and direct victims.
-Domestic violence can impact on all areas of children’s lives, including friendships, behaviour and school.
+- Children experience domestic abuse as witnesses and direct victims. domestic abuse can impact on all areas of children’s lives, including friendships, behaviour and school.

-- UNICEF research released in 2006, showing per capita incidence, indicates that there are up to 32,000 children and young people living with domestic violence in Northern Ireland.
+- UNICEF research released in 2006, showing per capita incidence, indicates that there are up to 32,000 children and young people living with domestic abuse in Northern Ireland.

 - According to PSNI figures, there were 1,948 sexual offences recorded in 2012-13, including 533 rapes (including attempted rape) committed during that period.